-"We get a lot of groups of 12 or 16," says Dan Hammel, general manager of the TPC Las Vegas, which hosts the PGA Tour's Justin Timberlake Shriners Hospital for Children Open.
+"We get a lot of groups of 12 or 16," says Dan Hammel, general manager of the TPC Las Vegas.
 "They like to bet the tournament on Wednesday, then come out and play golf.

 Because most golf courses in the Las Vegas area will be booked solid, don't expect any discounted rates, but there are some things you can do to make sure your golf experience is rewarding.